spencertipping/tau/doc/zeta.md

 ```

 In the wrapped state, `wi = ri + ci`, not `ri + c`.
 As soon as `ri` also wraps around, we reset `ci = c` so the buffer is no longer truncated.

-### External addressing and overflow
-External addresses (`x`) are large enough to store any number between `0` and `c-1` inclusive, but may easily overflow; for example, `ri`'s logical value will increase indefinitely.

-The obvious strategy is to keep a "basis offset" that increases over time, such that `x + bi >= ri && x + bi < wi` in the normal state.
-However, this means `bi` will need to change -- and when it does, it can't modify the meaning of any existing `x`s that have been issued.
-Equivalently, `Δbi % c == 0` -- implying `Δbi == c`.
-This works because we will never hold two references more than `c` bytes apart.

-So now let's revisit our model and make _everything_ overflow on the same modular basis.
-Now `ri <= wi` is not an invariant; `ri > wi` means we're in wrapped state. `x % ci` is the effective buffer position if wrapped, otherwise the position is used as-is.